Calcium Blood Test: Uses, Preparation and Results

 Is there any risk in the test?

 Having a blood test poses relatively no risk or danger.
-You may experience discomfort or bruising where the needle was inserted, but mostly it will go soon.
+The risks of a calcium blood test are minimal; you may experience slight discomfort or bruising where the needle was inserted, but this typically fades quickly.

-A total calcium test result that is greater than normal may indicate a variety of problems such as:
+A total calcium test result that is greater than normal (high calcium blood level) may indicate various issues, including:

-• Low protein levels in the blood, which can be caused by liver disease or malnutrition
+• Low protein levels in the blood (linked to liver disease or malnutrition)

 A calcium blood test does not reveal the amount of calcium in your bones.
 A bone density scan, known as a DEXA scan, may be used to assess bone health.
 A DEXA scan evaluates the mineral composition of your bones, including calcium, as well as other factors.